Kreative21/OmniDex/README.md

 2. You will be taken to the latest release page
 3. **Scroll down to the Assets section**
 4. Find the `.apk` file and download it
-5. Enable **Install from unknown sources**
-6. Open the downloaded APK
+5. Open the downloaded APK
-7. Install OmniDex
+6. Install OmniDex
-8. Launch the app
+7. Launch the app
-9. Enter your API key
+8. Enter your API key
-10. Start scanning
+9. Start scanning

 ---